Clan Farquharson

-Clan Farquharson (/ˈfɑrkərsən/) (Clann Fhearchair /gd/) is a Highland Scottish clan based at Invercauld and Braemar, Aberdeenshire, and is a member of the Chattan Confederation.
+Clan Farquharson (/ˈfɑr.kər.sən/; Clann Fhearchair /gd/) is a Highland Scottish clan based at Invercauld and Braemar, Aberdeenshire, and is a member of the Chattan Confederation.

 History

 Origins

 A romantic depiction of a clansman illustrated by R. R. McIan, from James Logan's The Clans of the Scottish Highlands, 1845.

 The chiefs of the Clan Farquharson trace their ancestry back to Farquhar, fourth son of Alexander "Ciar" of Rothiemurchus.
 Alexander Shaw was the fifth chief of the Clan Shaw.
 His descendants took the name Farquharson.
 Another of Alexander's sons was Donald, who married Isobel Stewart, the heiress of Invercauld.
 Donald's son was Finla Mor who was the real progenitor of the clan.
 MacFionlaigh Mòr is the Scottish Gaelic patronymic.
 Finla Mor was the royal banner bearer at the Battle of Pinkie Cleugh in 1547 where he was killed.
 However he produced nine sons over two marriages from which the important cadet branches of the clan were sprung and the clan grew in stature.